cognitedata/cognite-sdk-js/guides/auth-wrapper.md

 ​
 ## Use access tokens instead of API keys
 ​
-We **strongly recommend** that you don't use API keys in web applications since the API key is easily readable by everyone with access to the application.
-Another restriction is that all users of your app share the same API key.
-All users will have the same access level, you lose tracing/auditing per user, keys are not time-limited, etc.
-​
-Instead of API keys, use **access tokens**.
+Instead of API keys, we strongly recommend you use **access tokens**.
 These are short-lived tokens that grant the user access to CDF.
 The application gets an access token by asking the user (or client credential) to sign in to a CDF project's identity provider (Google, Active Directory, etc.).
-​

 The access token expires after a time, and as a result, the user will get `401` from CDF again, and the SDK triggers a new authentication process.

+We do not recommend the use API keys of in web applications since the API key is easily readable by everyone with access to the application.
+Another restriction is that all app users share the same API key.
+All users will have the same access level, and you lose tracing/auditing per user, keys are not time-limited, etc.

+## Access different clusters
 ​
-## Accessing different clusters
-​
-Cognite operates multiple clusters.
-The default cluster `api.cognitedata.com` will be used unless you override it.
-To access projects on a different cluster, use the [baseUrl](https://cognitedata.github.io/cognite-sdk-js/interfaces/clientoptions.html#baseurl) parameter in the SDK constructor.
+The default cluster for Cognite is `api.cognitedata.com`.
+To override this cluster and to access projects on a different cluster, use the [baseUrl](https://cognitedata.github.io/cognite-sdk-js/interfaces/clientoptions.html#baseurl) parameter in the SDK constructor.
 ​
 ```js
 // Specify the cluster `bluefield`